top of page

 Vegan Couscous Salad by Elena of Happy Kitchen Rocks

-A fresh spin on the rainbow bowl, Elena of Happy Kitchen Rocks makes this well-balanced couscous salad bowl bursting with vibrant colours and flavourings.
+A fresh spin on the rainbow bowl, Elena of Happy Kitchen Rocks makes this well-balanced cous-cous salad bowl bursting with vibrant colours and flavourings.

 Vegan Primavera Pesto Pasta Salad by Sara of Better Food Guru

 Pasta salad just went next level with this vegan primavera salad recipe by fellow recipe creator Sara Tercero of Better Food Guru.
-It's a filling and perfect recipe for Meat-free Mondays!
+It's a filling and perfect recipe for Meat-free Mondays.
+If you choose wholewheat or high-fibre pasta, this recipe makes such a healthy, and budget-friendly way to enjoy eat that rainbow of colourful veggies.

 Healthy Vegetarian Quinoa Bowl by Piper Cooks

-NURITION BREAKDOWN: literally stuffed with a well-balanced combination of wholefood ingredients, Jacqueline's recipe is a feast of vegetarian goodness made from tasty roasted sweet potatoes, high-fibre kale and quinoa, and perfectly topped off with the most tangy, homemade lemon tahini dressing.
+If you still think salad isn't very filling, think again and run, don't walk to try this delicious vegetarian bowl by Jacqueline of Piper Cooks.
+Literally stuffed with a well-balanced combination of wholefood ingredients, Jacqueline's recipe is a feast of vegetarian goodness made from tasty roasted sweet potatoes, high-fibre kale and quinoa, and perfectly topped off with the most tangy, homemade lemon tahini dressing.
 I bet after you try this once, it will become a fast favourite for your Meat-free Monday meals!

 Delicious Vegan Bowls To Try For Meat-Free Mondays